-Kiki Wong is my guest on today’s podcast.
-Kiki is intense with everything she attempts including being a musician, fighter, author, traveler and newly formed podcaster.
+Kiki Wong is intense with everything she attempts including being a musician, fighter, author, traveler and newly formed podcaster.
 She was the guitarist and then lead singer for Nylon Pink, which started out as a musical band but now has converted into a growing business brand.
 It’s not often, or ever, you get to meet a person that graduated from a college in Pre-Med but then decides to pursue a career as a full time musician and singer in a band touring the world.
 A fantastic chat with a person wiser than her age and ready for what life brings her next.

 Kiki Wong on social media:

 Kiki’s listening choice while traveling for work is:

 She would like to get some work done or listen to music but she sleeps when ever she flies.
 An envious trait.

 Ever since Kiki was a wee little girl, she had a passion for animals and music.
 Like many little girls, she dreamt of being a veterinarian, playing doctor on her stuffed animals.